RouF9/portfolio-Node.js-React.js-Next.js-version-1.0.0/README.md

 This is my personal portfolio website, meticulously crafted with the power of Node.js, React.js, and Next.js.
 While it's currently a work in progress, I'm excited to share its development and watch it evolve into a showcase of my skills and experience.

+**Live Preview**
+Curious to see the progress?
+Check out the live website here: https://main--roustack.netlify.app/

 ## Technologies Employed

 - **Node.js:** Providing the robust backend and server-side JavaScript environment.